Non-vanishing of geodesic periods of automorphic forms: Background

-The following central limit theorem with effective rate of convergence has been obtained by, respectively, the first named author \cite{Co} using perturbation theory and by Sary Drappeau and the second named \cite[Thm.
-1.5]{DrNo} using dynamics of the Gau{\ss} map (we notice that the effective rate of convergence is not explicitly stated in \emph{loc. cit.} but follows as in \cite[p.
-1412]{BD} using \cite[ Prop.
-7.2]{DrNo} and the Berry--Esseen inequality). \begin{theorem}[C., Drappeau--N.] Let $f$ be a Maa{\ss} cusp form or holomorphic cusp form for $\Gamma=\SL_2(\Z)$, or $f$ a weight 2 holomorphic form for a Fuchsian group $\Gamma$ of the first kind with a cusp at $\infty$ of width one.
-Then for a rectangle $\mathcal{R}\subset \C$, we have
+The central limit theorem for additive twist $L$-series in the case of holomorphic forms with effective rate of convergence has been obtained by, in certain cases respectively, by the first named author \cite[Thm.\ 1.4]{Co} using perturbation theory, and by Bettin and Drappeau \cite[Cor.\ 1.5]{BD} using dynamics of the Gau{\ss} map.
+Combing this with the formula (\ref{eq:holomorphicperiods}) we arrive at the following result for the vertical periods.
+Recall here the definition (\ref{eq:TgammaX}) of the set $T_\Gamma(N)$ of double cosets with lower left entry bounded by $N$. \begin{theorem}[C., Bettin--Drappeau] Let $f$ be associated to an even weight holomorphic cusp form for $\Gamma=\PSL_2(\Z)$, or to a weight 2 holomorphic form for a finite covolume Fuchsian group $\Gamma$ with a cusp at $\infty$ of width one.
+Then for any rectangle $\mathcal{R}\subset \C$,